eb1992/CPrec/README.md

     ```

 2. **Move the executable:**

-Then move the executable to a directory it can be run from.
+Move the executable to a directory it can be run from.

 ## Usage
 ```sh